istvan-derda/while-parser/README.md

 grammar source files with different programming languages, which makes the tool a lot more versatile than any of the other parser generators I tried.
 In conclusion, I did not care much for which type of parser it would generate, as long as it is reasonably performant and developer-friendly.
 It is the tool I could see myself actually using in the languages and ecosystems I currently work in.
 (JVM, JS, Python)

-## How did I decide to tokenize things?

-ANTLR does not separate the lexer from the parser, so I didn't make much conscious choice there.
-Since the parsed language is quite simple I went for readability of the grammar and did not define a lot of lexer rules.